Island View RTC Tuition, Controversies, Actions Taken and Situation Today

 In April 2014, Syracuse RTC, LLC acquired Island View and changed the name to Elevations RTC.

 Elevations is a continuation of Island View.
-At Elevations, the student dress code, applications, policies and procedures, and the solitary confinement procedures are largely the same as at Island View.
+At Elevations, the student dress code, applications, policies and procedures, and solitary confinement procedures are largely the same as at Island View.
 Many Elevations employees also worked at Island View.

 These include Elevations’ executive director Judi Jacques, MEd, clinical director Jennifer Wilde, LCSW, medical director Dr. Michael Connolly, admissions director Laura Burt, program director Eric Flores, and dean of students Jen Capellen.

 Elevations is a residential treatment center that works with students of all genders.
 The facility today caters to a large population of transgender and gender non-conforming teens.